Increasing the visibility of artisanal small-scale fishers, fish farmers and fish workers

 IYAFA 2022 also sought to develop actions that support small-scale fishers, fish farmers and fish workers, and enhance dialogue between different actors.

-IIED aims to contribute to the achievement of IYAFA 2022 objectives by focusing its actions on three fronts: connecting, communicating and influencing.
+IIED supported the objectives of IYAFA 2022 by focusing actions on three fronts: connecting, communicating and influencing.

-The institute will bring together researchers, NGOs, governments, regional and international organisations, fish workers’ collectives, associations and networks to amplify scientific evidence and the voices of small-scale fishers, fish farmers and fish workers.
+The institute brought together researchers, NGOs, governments, regional and international organisations, fish workers’ collectives, associations and networks to amplify scientific evidence and the voices of small-scale fishers, fish farmers and fish workers.

-A series of dialogue meetings (workshops) and 'Fish Night' events will take place in order to connect the diversity of stakeholders.
+We held a series of dialogue meetings (workshops) and 'Fish Night' events in order to connect these diverse stakeholders.

-In collaboration with universities, research institutes, NGOs, regional and international organisations, collectives, associations and networks from around the globe, IIED will co-create a series of infographics and animations to raise awareness on the importance of small-scale artisanal fisheries and aquaculture, the problems and concerns affecting small-scale fishers, fish farmers and fish workers, as well as opportunities for a more sustainable future.
+In collaboration with partners around the world, IIED co-created a series of infographics and animations to raise awareness on the importance of small-scale artisanal fisheries and aquaculture, the problems and concerns affecting small-scale fishers, fish farmers and fish workers, as well as opportunities for a more sustainable future.